- The gestation period of a cat is between 63-65 days.

 Keep her indoors for the last two weeks of pregnancy to ensure she doesn’t give birth to the kittens elsewhere.

-You should take your queen to the veterinarian early in pregnancy for a health check, your veterinarian will also advise on the care of your queen during pregnancy.
+You should take your queen to the veterinarian early in pregnancy for a health check; your veterinarian will also advise on the care of your queen during pregnancy.
 He/she will probably want to see the queen again in late pregnancy.

-A good quality, nutritious diet is important.
+A good quality, nutritious diet is essential.
 Your veterinarian may recommend a kitten food for your queen as this contains higher protein and calcium.
 Avoid supplementing the diet unless your veterinarian has given the go-ahead to do so.

-Obviously, food, water and a litter tray also need to be placed in this room.
+Food, water, and a litter tray also need to be placed in this room.

 Do not let the pregnant cat outside in the final week or two of pregnancy.

-The mammary glands increase in size during the last week of gestation.
+- The mammary glands increase in size during the last week of gestation.

-Around two days before the queen gives birth she will start producing milk.
+- Around two days before the queen gives birth, she will start producing milk.

-She may start nesting.
+- She may start nesting.

-Drop in temperature to around 99 F.
+- Drop in temperature to around 99 F.

-Her appetite may wane in the last day or two of pregnancy.
+- Her appetite may wane in the last day or two of pregnancy.

-If your queen stops eating for more than 24 hours
+- Loss of appetite for more than 24 hours